 The learning environment affects the acquisition of the skill.
 The learning environment is not so much the natural environment in which the skill is learnt, but refers to the variables around skill acquisition, many of which can be managed or adapted by the coach to ensure the skill is acquired quickly and to a high degree.

 The learning environment refers to the nature of the skill and whether it is an open or closed skill, gross or fine skill, discrete, serial or continuous skill and if it is self-paced or externally paced.
-The nature of the skill affects how the skill should be taught and which practice method is best suited to the skill.
+The nature of the skill affects how the skill should be taught and and which practice method is best suited to the skill.

 Students learn about: